Tomciom/ChessAI/README.md

 1. Implementation of the basic RL algorithm.
 2. Integration of MCTS with the AI.
-3. Development of a simple GUI using pygame.
+3. Implementation of a web interface with Chessboard.js.
 4. Testing and optimization of the algorithm.
-5. Implementation of a web interface with Chessboard.js.

 ---

 ## Future Plans

-- Transition to Chessboard.js for an improved user experience.
-- Deploy a web application for online gameplay.
 - Further enhance the AI and test it against chess engines (e.g., Stockfish).

 ---